Railway Catering Services

 The day begins about an hour before the first departure of the train or the café or tea room opening.
 You will ensure that the buffet/café/tea room is correctly stocked and the necessary equipment is on and working.
 As a food environment there are regulations to be complied with.
 These are not onerous and essentially common sense.
 There is in-house training to cover this as well as the duties and operating procedures.

 Most duties in the department include selling refreshments at the counter both on the trains and in the Coffeepot café at Winchcombe and tea room at Broadway.
 This includes preparing hot drinks, using the till and keeping the displays stocked.
 Most of the food items on sale are ready-packaged such as crisps and chocolate.
-In the Coffee Pot café a very simple range of sandwiches are offered.
-Currently in the tea room at Broadway cakes and ready to eat snacks are available.
+In both the Coffee Pot café at Winchcombe and the tea room at Broadway a range of freshly made rolls are available together with delicious cakes and ready to eat snacks.
+Both cafes also offer wine and beer alongside soft and canned drinks.
+On warm days, why not purchase a locally made Spot Loggins ice cream from one of our cafes?
 In our Buffet Car we offer our legendary bacon baps.
 The grilling of the bacon for these is an "optional extra" position for which you can be given training.
 Likewise on our griddle, should you wish to train as a cook for this, again there are opportunities for you to do this.

 Clearing tables after they have been vacated is all part of the work and, if working on the train, you are expected to help the Guard and Ticket Inspector clear tables throughout the train during the day.

 All of the duties include washing up!
 The café and tea room each has a commercial dishwasher but the Buffet Car, with 1950s technology, is the old fashioned way by hand!